opentk/opentk/README.md

 - Performant, highly optimized and reliable linear algebra library
 - Write once run everywhere

-OpenTK is available for Windows, Linux, Mac OS X, *BSD and SteamOS, and to a limited extent Android and iOS via Xamarin.
+OpenTK is available for Windows, Linux, Mac OS X, *BSD and SteamOS.
 It can be used standalone or integrated into a GUI (Windows.Forms, WPF, GTK+, Qt, VTK, ...)

+A branch of OpenTK 1.0 is also available through [Xamarin(https://docs.microsoft.com/en-us/xamarin/graphics-games/game-development/)] for Android and iOS.
+However, that branch is neither maintained nor supported by this project.

 Instructions
 ============